jfspps/howtos/Git/Internals.md

 The ```working directory``` in Git is the project folder or directory.
 This directory contains the project files and also a hidden folder, (formally) the Git repository as ```.git```.

 A Git respository stores changes to the project as snapshots.
 Note that Git does not save multiple versions of the project files; instead, project files are hashed (by SHA1 or more recently with SHA256).
 Since hashing functions yield the same hash value (even on different machines), Git can build up a database of file content changes with different hash values.
-We will return to this idea again.
+Furthermore, SHA values are (effectively) globally unique, meaning that a commit on one local machine references the same project change as all other machines.

 ## Git Object store and Git Index